 WATCH A VIDEO ABOUT PROTECTED TAVR

-TAVR is an effective and popular method to replace a diseased aortic heart valve in a minimally invasive way, but recent studies have found that almost one in 10 patients experience a clinically-apparent stroke due to the procedure.1 The majority of strokes occur during the procedure or within the first 72 hours,1 caused by debris – often calcium, tissue or other organic and foreign matter 2,3,4 – that breaks loose and travels through the bloodstream towards the brain.
+TAVR is an effective and popular method to replace a diseased aortic heart valve in a minimally invasive way, but recent studies have shown that almost 1 in 10 TAVR patients show overt signs of ischemic brain injury as a result of TAVR procedure.1 The majority of strokes occur during the procedure or within the first 72 hours,1 caused by debris – often calcium, tissue or other organic and foreign matter 2,3,4 – that breaks loose and travels through the bloodstream towards the brain.
 There it may become lodged, restricting the blood and oxygen supply to the brain, and potentially causing a stroke and permanent brain damage.

 Cerebral debris found in Claret filters